How To Organize Your Closet In One Afternoon + Best Closet Organizers

 // We recommend helpful products in our articles.
 Read our full disclosure here.

 Can I tell you a quick story?
 A few years ago, I met a very inspiring woman (let’s name her Lisa).
-We’ve met at a baby shower party, talked a lot, found a lot of agreements on various topics and eventually became friends.
+We’ve met at a baby shower, talked a lot, found a lot of agreements on various topics, and eventually became friends.

-Now, Lisa was a real superwoman – always good looking, always smiling, always ready to work (she was a real estate consultant) and her home was always MEGA organized.
-Like, if you came to her home, it always looked like she had an invisible maid who made sure that not a single nano-dust was anywhere to be found.
-Being a tidy lover, I admired that a lot and even envied her a little (“where does she find enough time to do all of that?”).
+Now, Lisa was a real superwoman – always good-looking, always smiling, always ready to work (she was a real estate consultant) and her home was always MEGA organized.
+Like, if you came to her home, it always looked like she had a maid who made sure that not a single nano-dust was anywhere to be found.
+Being a tidy lover, I admired that a lot and even envied her a little (“where does she find enough time to do that?”).

 One day, we were spending time in her living room, chatting about our daily struggles when suddenly we heard a loud *POP!* in the bathroom.
 We ran to see what happened and saw that her tap water pipe has burst and there was water – leaking everywhere like crazy!

 “Quickly!
 We need to stick something in that hole or else it will damage the downstairs neighbor’s apartment!” – shouted Lisa.
 She tried stopping the flow with a small face towel but it was definitely not enough.
 “Go to my bedroom and get the biggest towel you can find, quickly!” – she yelled in a panicky voice and I literally flew there in a second.